ray-project/ray/doc/source/serve/index.md

 :::{dropdown} ML engineer
 :animate: fade-in-slide-down

-Serve helps you scale out the deployment and run them reliably in an efficient, cost-saving manner.
-Serve offers a first-class model composition API to help you combine models together to build end-to-end application.
-Additionally, Serve natively run on Kubernetes which minimal operation overhead.
+Serve helps you scale out the deployment and runs them reliably, efficiently, and cheaply to save costs.
+With Serve's first-class model composition API, you can combine models together and build end-to-end application.
+Additionally, Serve natively runs on Kubernetes with minimal operation overhead.
 :::

 :::{dropdown} ML Platform engineer
 :animate: fade-in-slide-down

-Serve specializes in ML model serving and can be a reliably component in your ML Platform stack.
+Serve specializes in ML model serving.
+As such, it can be an important and reliable component as part of your ML Platform stack.
 Serve supports arbitrary Python code and therefore integrates well with the MLOps ecosystem.
 You can use it with model optimizers (ONNX, TVM), model monitoring systems (Seldon Alibi, Arize), model registries (MLFlow, Weights and Biases), machine learning frameworks (XGBoost, Scikit-learn), data app UIs (Gradio, Streamlit), and Web API frameworks (FastAPI, gRPC).

 :::